Bob Hicks, Q.C.

 Fred Hamilton, Q.C.

 Fred graduated from the University of Toronto with a B.A.Sc.
 (Honours) in 1954 and subsequently attended law school at Osgoode Hall.
 He was admitted to the Bar in 1958.
-He has also been certified by the Law Society of Upper Canada as a Specialist in Labour Law and appointed a Queen’s Counsel.
+He has also been certified by the Law Society of Ontario as a Specialist in Labour Law and appointed a Queen’s Counsel.
 Fred served as Vice-President and President of the Toronto Board of Trade and President of the York Downs Golf and Country Club.
 He has served for many years on the Molson Indy Festival Foundation and its successor, Grand Prix Charitable Foundation.
 He is co-chair of the Bike for Tykes event raising funds for Coast To Coast Against Cancer.
 Fred is now a Partner Emeritus in the Firm.

 Bruce Stewart, Q.C